OwenGraham/Sparta-API-Testing/README.md

 This is an API testing project created by Owen Graham for validating the functionality and reliability of the [Sparta Global Academy API](https://spartaacademyapi20240530152521.azurewebsites.net/swagger/index.html).

 The test automation framework, built using RestAssured, is designed for comprehensive testing of the API's endpoints.
-It includes various testing strategies such as functional, integration, and contract testing to ensure robust validation of the API's responses.
-The framework is integrated with CI/CD pipelines and leverages Cucumber for BDD-style test scenarios, and JUnit and Mockito for unit testing.
+It includes various testing strategies such as functional, integration, and performance testing to ensure robust validation of the API's responses.
+The framework is integrated with CI/CD pipelines and leverages Cucumber for BDD-style test scenarios, Gatling for performance testing, and JUnit and Mockito for unit testing.

 This project showcases advanced API test automation skills and best practices in building scalable and maintainable test frameworks.